How Long Does It Take to Sell a House?

 When you have a high supply of homes for sale and fewer buyers, houses generally take longer to sell as buyers can be more choosy and aren’t under pressure to make quick offers.
 The opposite is true when inventory is low, and there are more buyers than homes to select from.

 The situation now is somewhere in the middle, where housing supply and buyer demand are suppressed.
-Looking at national averages, inventory remains historically low, but at the same time, buyer demand has been reduced from 12 months ago.
+Looking at national averages, inventory remains low, although it’s beginning to ease.
+At the same time, buyer demand has rebounded from 12 months ago as home shoppers get off the sidelines.

 Your real estate agent